alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### Where do you need help?
 - Tips for effective meetings?
+  * EK - we talked about thinking about the purpose of the meeting, having a set of questions that you want answers to, getting contacts and connections and asking follow up questions.
+Also making sure that actions are clear at the end of the meeting.

 #### Any other topics
 I recently found out there is an [NHS R community](https://nhsrcommunity.com/)!
+  * EK - please advertise these events in the turing health channel.

 ## Date: 19 July 2022